-In some countries, certain vendors may offer incentive schemes to reward Workers for selling their products.
-Such incentive schemes can pose a bribery risk, where Workers may be incentivised to act to the detriment of Logicalis or a customer (for example by selling at a lower margin than might otherwise be achievable or recommending a solution to a customer that is not the most appropriate) to gain a personal benefit.
-Such incentive schemes are not prohibited by this policy but Logicalis has the right to deny participation in any incentive program deemed to be in conflict with its business objectives, is in conflict with the Logicalis Code of Conduct Policy or this Anti-Bribery Policy.
-Any vendor incentive scheme that may be perceived as in conflict with the principles of this Anti-Bribery Policy or the Logicalis Code of Conduct Policy should be disclosed by the Workers and approval obtained before any reward is accepted and recorded in accordance with Section 12.
+In some countries, certain vendors may offer incentive schemes or reward programs to reward Workers directly for selling their products.
+Such incentive schemes can pose a bribery risk where Workers may be incentivised to act to the detriment of Logicalis or a customer (for example by selling at a lower margin than might otherwise be achievable or recommending a solution to a customer that is not the most appropriate) to gain a personal benefit.

+Logicalis does not prohibit participation in vendor incentive schemes but reserves the right to deny participation in any incentive program at its discretion.